You just clicked a link to go to another website. If you continue, you will leave this site and go to a site run by someone else.

-Remote monitoring and telehealth make it easier for patients to stay connected while doing what they love.
+Remote patient monitoring and telehealth solutions make it easier for patients to stay connected while doing what they love.

 Long gone are the days of house calls.
 Today, patients typically go into a doctor’s office or hospital to receive care.
 But that delivery model isn’t always efficient.
 In a digital-first era where technology is transforming many industries, healthcare has been trailing in adoption.
 But the COVID-19 pandemic changed everything, and virtual healthcare rapidly gained acceptance as both patients and clinicians realized the benefits.
 Your doctor will see you now — but it might be by phone or computer.